Information Physics Throughout History

 The Great Dying eliminated 96% of marine species 252 million years ago.
 Every specialist lineage that had spent millions of years optimizing for stable conditions perished when those conditions vanished.
 Meanwhile, the generalists—those evolutionary “strategists” who had maintained multiple operational capabilities—inherited the Earth.

-This may not have been philosophical preference for diversity over excellence.
-It could have been mathematical inevitability: when entropy approaches critical thresholds, survival may depend entirely on operational flexibility rather than environmental optimization.
+This was not philosophical preference for diversity over excellence.
+It was mathematical inevitability: when entropy approaches critical thresholds, survival depends entirely on operational flexibility rather than environmental optimization.

 The Human Paradox

-Humans represent evolution’s most successful entropy-reduction experiment.
-Our ancestors survived multiple near-extinction events by developing unprecedented operational flexibility—tools, language, fire, agriculture, writing.
-Each innovation expanded our operations while reducing environmental constraints.
+Humans demonstrate remarkable entropy-reduction capabilities.
+Our ancestors survived multiple near-extinction events through developing operational flexibility—tools, language, fire, agriculture, writing.
+These innovations expanded available operations while reducing environmental constraints.

 Yet modern civilization recreates the specialist trap at unprecedented scale.
 We’ve compartmentalized human capability into narrow economic niches that mirror the evolutionary dead-ends of extinct species.
 The gig economy worker constrained to single operations faces the same mathematical vulnerability as the Permian-era specialist.